ferrance/dizave42/readme.md

 ![Number Layer](images/layers/layer-law.png)

-OK, so, admittedly this layer is only useful to people who are appellate lawyers in New Mexico and rock a corne or a lily.
+OK, so, admittedly this layer is only useful to people who are appellate lawyers in New Mexico and rock a corne.
 So, just me.
+But it's a main focus of this keyboard.

-I put federal on the left and New Mexico on the right.
-Section is on the "S" key for obvious reasons, "Albuquerque" is on the "A" key.
+I sort of generaaly put federal on the left and New Mexico on the right.
-I'm still working my way through what should be on this layer.
+There's a lot of stuff on here, it's easiest just to consult the graphic.

 The quote gives you a close quote single quote, the kind you use at the beginning of a shortened patent number that can be such a pain to